NayanDUET/ChatGPT-clone/README.md

 ```sh
 npm run dev
 ```
-Then it's show a url like http://locashost:3000.YES!! you done your own version of ChatGPT.IF you want to share the project then you have to deploy this project.
+Then it's show a url like http://locashost:3000.
+YES!! you done your own version of ChatGPT.IF you want to share the project then you have to deploy this project.